Guggenheim Museum

 History of creation

-This is how the Guggenheim Museum in Bilbao appeared - either a giant biblical fish covered with magical iridescent scales, or an amazing ship rapidly moving into the harbor.
+This is how the Guggenheim Museum in Bilbao appeared - either a giant biblical fish covered with magical iridescent scales, or an amazing ship moving rapidly into the harbor.

-The interior interiors of the museum are harmoniously combined with exhibits of contemporary art exhibitions.
-The permanent exhibition of the museum is the “Matter of Time” exhibition, made of super-strong steel, authored by the American R. Serra.
+The interior of the museum harmoniously combines with the exhibits of contemporary art exhibitions.
+The permanent exhibition of the museum is the exposition "The Matter of Time" made of super-strong steel, the author of which is the American R. Serra.
 The composition occupies the largest hall.
-At the entrance, visitors are greeted by a huge Puppy puppy - the symbol of the city, depicted on the coat of arms.
+At the entrance, visitors are greeted by a huge puppy Puppy, the symbol of the city depicted on the coat of arms.
 The puppy is made of flowers.
-It’s interesting to look at the spider Maman, giant tulips.
+It is interesting to see the spider Maman, giant tulips.

 Guggenheim Museum Guggenheim Museum Guggenheim Museum Guggenheim Museum Guggenheim Museum Guggenheim Museum